 Increasing Irish nationalism in the late 19th century led to an enhanced interest in traditional culture and arts and the romantic notion of Ireland as a land of epic warriors and malevolent fairies.
 A revival in the Irish language and traditional sports went hand in hand with the artistic and political movements of the time which were held in the shadow of increasing debate on Home Rule.

-This tour offers a fascinating insight into the literary and esthetic revival of Irish traditions which occurred during the late 19th and early 20th centuries and was championed by poet WB Yeats and his literary friends.
+This tour offers a fascinating insight into the literary and aesthetic revival of Irish traditions which occurred during the late 19th and early 20th centuries and was championed by poet WB Yeats and his literary friends.

 The private half-day tour begins in Galway where you'll be picked up at your hotel.
 You'll head out of Galway toward Thoor Ballylee, once the home of WB Yeats.
 The 15th-century fortified tower house enchanted Yeats so much he bought it for £35 in the early 20th century.